 - 1. Erosion or leaching of natural deposits

 - 2. Runoff and leaching from agriculture

 - 3. Residue from some surface water treatment processes

 - 4. Industrial waste

 - 5. Seawater influence

 - 6. Discharge from factories and metal degreasing sites

 - 7. By-product of drinking water disinfection

 - 8. Naturally present in the environment

 - 9. Soil erosion and stream sediments

 - 10. Internal corrosion of plumbing systems

 - 11. Water additive for promotion of public health

-- 12. Disinfectant for water treatment
+- 12. Water additive used to control microbes